whaynes/STCW23/jekyll/assessments/Engine/OICEW-2-1A.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given a drilling machine, proper tools, lighting, ventilation, and metal stock of no less than 1- inch thickness." | markdownify }}
+In a workshop/laboratory or other safe working environment, given a drilling machine, proper tools, lighting, ventilation, and metal stock of no less than 1- inch thickness.

 ### Performance requirement